 2) Teen Program (JYM) invites applications to be a Friendly Responsible Adult Presence (FRAP) at PacYM Annual Session

-– FRAPs work either daytime or evening shift and get a full registration fee waiver for dorm or camping, plus get the joy of hanging out with JYM!
+– FRAPs work either daytime or evening shift and get a stipend of $500, plus get the joy of hanging out with JYM!

-– See the JYM page and Resources section below for more info.
+– See the JYM page and Resources section below.

 – Archive: 2018, 2017, 2016